• Skip to primary navigation

 Best Way To Make An Omelette

 In my opinion, the classic French method is king.
-Did you see that movie (affiliate)*The Hundred-Foot Journey with Helen Mirren?
+Did you see the movie (affiliate)*The Hundred-Foot Journey with Helen Mirren?
 One of my favourite movies by far.
 You will know what I am talking about when you watch it.

 If I am just cooking an omelette for 1 or 2 people, I will use the classic method.
 However, if I am cooking for a crowd, these egg muffin baked omelettes are the way to go.